I already told you about the beautiful children bookstores of Porto, and now I am going to share with you the best museums in Porto for families!

 This is an interactive museum dedicated to the Portuguese Discoveries, where you will find interactive boards, characters dressed in ancient customs to answer the kids answer and plenty of other surprises (including a boat… enough said! 🙂

-How to get there: The World of Discoveries is located at Ribeira, by the riverside, so you can simply take the Tram #1 – it is a beautiful ride! 🙂
+How to get there: take the tram 1 – it is a beautiful ride! 🙂

 Hall of Biodiversity